18 – 22 January 2021

 VIRTUAL FORMAT

-• The virtual EUSIPCO 2020 will have a “live”-feel.
-All presentations, presented via a 15-minute video, are given at pre-defined timeslots followed by 5-minute live Q&A session in the conference virtual portal.
+- The virtual EUSIPCO 2020 will have a “live”-feel.
+All presentations, presented via a 15-minute video, are given at pre-defined timeslots followed by a 5-minute live Q&A session in the conference virtual portal.

 PLENARY SPEAKERS